 If you are interested in volunteering, please fill out the information on this application form and submit form when completed by September 1st.
 Student volunteers will be chosen through an interview process in early September.

 Prison volunteer orientation is necessary to acheive approval for your repeated entrance into the prison facility.
 It takes about 2 hours, plus travel time.
 You will be informed well in advance of orientation times and given a form to fill out.
 You must attend.
 No exceptions.

 There is also a link to the orientation handbook here.

 The Prison Arts Outreach provides access to sustained and quality educational experiences in all the arts to contribute to the positive development of incarcerated persons.
 Volunteers will plan the topics of the workshops at the retreats in the beginning and end of the year and sign up for participation in a specific workshop.
-Workshops will be 3 weeks long, one day per week.
-Current workshops will be held either on Tuesday evenings or Sunday afternoons.
+Workshops will be either Tuesday nights or Sunday afternoons for an entire semester.
 Transportation is provided.

 Got questions?
 We'd love to hear from you.
 Contact the Arts and Social Responsibility Project at firstname.lastname@example.org.